The 7 Best Whole-House Water Filter and Softener Combos: Reviewed and Compared (2023)

 For most people, these drawbacks don’t outweigh the benefits of truly soft water, but alternatives do exist.

 Many water treatment companies sell “salt-free softeners.”
 These are not softeners.
 Instead, they use a filter medium that turns calcium bicarbonate (what’s in your water) into crystals of calcium carbonate, which don’t dissolve in water.

 These crystals then pass right over your pipes, fixtures, and appliances and do not cause scale buildup.
 But all the other side effects of hard water will remain.

 In short, salt-free softeners, aka water conditioners, are a solution if you have only slightly hard water, are on a ZERO sodium diet, live in an area where traditional softeners are banned, or want to avoid the slippery/slimy feeling truly soft water can leave on your skin.
-They’re also great for people seeking an eco-friendly solution to mildly hard water.

 These products are all over the water softening market, and they do just fine based on their design.
 They’re also less expensive to purchase and maintain.
-But it’s important you know the difference before you shop, especially since most companies will market salt-free conditioners as softeners, which they simply are not.

 My review includes both options, though I do give preference to true softeners since they actually soften water.